pandadiestro/dotenv.zig/readme.md

 dotenv.zig is a "bare-minimun" low-allocation library to load "`.env`" files into a project's  local environment.

+It allows for:

+- multiline quoted strings
+- escape characters (including hexadecimal bytes)
+- trailing newlines
+- retrocompatibility with the `std.process.EnvMap` structure

 ### Usage

 Normally, one would use `std.process.getEnvMap` to get a local hashmap of the